Where Your Recovery is Our Priority.

 The Female Athlete Triad is a group of interrelated conditions that affect female athletes, particularly teenage athletes.
 It is widely believed that an energy imbalance is the cause, combined with competitive forces.

-Where does Physical Therapy Stand on Foot Drop Treatment
+Physical Therapy & Foot Drop

 Foot drop syndrome is a neuromuscular disorder characterized by weak muscles in the front of the lower leg.
 This can result in partial or total loss of control over the foot.

-Celebrating Advances on Physical Therapy
+Celebrating PT Advances

 A physical therapist is a licensed professional and an expert in the management of the musculoskeletal system.
 In fact, in most cases, you can see a physical therapist without a referral, and it is very likely that your insurance company will pay for physical therapy services.